OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Component**
         A Container that is *runnable*; it also supports several other framework functions, such as checkpoint/restart, stop, and invoke.
+A component has input and output attributes and can perform some sort of calculation when it is executed.

       **Components**